Identification of different types of high-frequency defects in superconducting qubits: Theoretical model

+The condition for the dynamical coupling between a qubit and a defect with a linear coupling to the qubit is given by:

 If the driven qubit state is not coupled to the defect, i.e., $\Omega \neq | \Delta_L |$, the qubit relaxation rate in the rotating frame is given by $\Gamma_{1\rho}=\Gamma_{1\text{q}}/2$~[\cref{fig1}(d)].
 When the condition~\cref{condition-linear} is fulfilled, the relaxation of the driven qubit state is affected by the interaction with the defect, and, in the case $\Gamma_{1\text{q}} < g_\text{C} < \Gamma_{1\text{TLS}} $, the effective relaxation rate of the qubit can be roughly estimated by a Purcell-like formula, $\Gamma_\text{P}\approx g_\text{C}^2/\Gamma_{1\text{TLS}}$~\cite{Abdurakhimov2020}.
-Noteworthy, the sign of the offset of the stationary qubit population level from the value of 0.5 depends on the sign of the qubit-defect detuning~[\cref{fig1}(d)], and, hence, one can say that spectral signatures for defects with negative and positive detunings have different ``polarities''.

-The described coupling between a qubit and a linear TLS defect can be also interpreted as the interaction between the defect and one of the qubit dressed states which are split due to the Autler-Townes effect~\cite{Baur2009}.
+The sign of the offset of the stationary qubit population level from the value of 0.5 depends on the sign of the qubit-defect detuning $\Delta_L$~[\cref{fig1}(d)], and, hence, one can say that spectral signatures for defects with negative and positive detunings have different ``polarities''.
+Depending on the ``polarity'' (i.e., the sign of the detuning $\Delta_L$), a TLS defect can be considered as a ``cold'' or a ``hot'' subsystem~\cite{Abdurakhimov2020}.
+When the condition $\Delta_L > 0$ is fulfilled, the ground state of the TLS defect in the laboratory frame corresponds to the ground state in the rotating frame~[\cref{fig1}(b)], and the population is transferred from the qubit to the ``cold'' TLS defect.
+In contrast, when the condition $\Delta_L < 0$ is met, the ground state of the TLS defect in the laboratory frame corresponds to the excited state in the rotating frame, and the population is transferred from the ``hot'' TLS defect to the qubit (details can be found in~\cref{hot-defect}).